Lansing River Trail

 Lansing River Trail Map.
 Photo by Joel Heckaman.

 But as the old saying goes, “It is not the destination, but the journey.”
-A nice meal cannot take the place of the wind on your skin as you fly your bike along the river, and some great music down in Old Town just isn’t the same as the rumble of the train that rolls by where the Lansing River Trail runs along the tracks.
+A nice meal cannot take the place of the wind on your face as you bike along the river, and some great music down in Old Town just isn’t the same as the rumble of the train that rolls by where the Lansing River Trail runs along the tracks.

 Your journey will take you over wooden bridges, under concrete bridges, and through some outstanding natural canopies.